bubbletroubles/PowerStig/GettingStarted.md

 ## A basic workflow

-For the purpose of this guide, we will be applying the Widows Server 2012 R2 MemberServer 2.12 STIG.
+For the purpose of this guide, we will be applying the Widows Server 2012 R2 Member Server 2.12 STIG.
 Over time this version of the STIG and Windows will age out of the project, but all resources work the same way.
 You just change the names and version numbers.
 You can start with these steps to get a feel for how you want to integrate PowerSTIG into your workstream.